ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 For collections under ansible-collections the repository SHOULD be named ``NAMESPACE.COLLECTION``.

-To create a new collection and corresponding repository, first, a new namespace in Galaxy has to be created via submitting `Request a namespace <https://github.com/ansible/galaxy/issues/new/choose>`_.
+To create a new collection and corresponding repository, first, a new namespace in Galaxy has to be created by submitting `Request a namespace <https://github.com/ansible/galaxy/issues/new/choose>`_.

 `Namespace limitations <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespace-limitations>`_  lists requirements for namespaces in Galaxy.